SSWConsulting/SSW.Rules.Content/rules/why-use-data-protection-manager/rule.md

 DPM is great for the above tasks, but for off-site backups or cloud backups, other tools are best.
 You generally need to set up a physical machine with enough storage for DPM, so you have some options depending on your services:

-1. **Off-site** - Your on-premises DPM backup should always have a secondary location:
+1. **Off-site** - On-premises DPM backup should always have a secondary location:

 * Another office, with another DPM server
 * The cloud, with Azure Site Recovery